What is Leftcopy?

 Schemes like Ethical Source create additional burdens for (mostly) well-intentioned, ‘mom and pop’ sized producers, while the greatest risks to society posed by large corporates continue to advance monopolies and censorship.

-The PPL restricts all businesses that seek to generate a profit for shareholders by subtracting value from the payroll.
+Also, the Peer Production License (PPL) restricts anyone seeking to generate a profit for shareholders by subtracting value from the payroll.
 This includes all small businesses where there might be only a few people employed and so is less capitalistic.
 See FAQ #8: Is allowing small-scale commercial use, a bug?

-Left Copy allows small scale commercial use and unlimited voluntary/non-profit and civic use because evidence data suggests for-profits limited by shares exploit workers more simply because of their size and the need to profit their shareholders.
+Leftcopy allows small scale commercial use and unlimited voluntary/non-profit and civic use because evidence data suggests larger for-profits economically exploit workers much more.

 We agree with Marx, in that the moment of capitalist production can be ascertained most reliably by rating the size of a commercial enterprise based on the number of workers it employs.